 Refers to a commencing student who hasn’t yet selected a major for their program.
 Students are required to declare a Major by the start of Stage 2 of their program.

 A program of study that leads to the award of a diploma, advanced diploma, associate degree or a bachelor degree (pass or honours).

 The value assigned to programs and courses indicating duration and workload.
 For a course, UOC indicates the student workload expectations and the contribution of the course to meeting program requirements.

 Credit granted when an exact or near exact course equivalence cannot be demonstrated.

 Refers to courses offered at Levels 2 - 6 that are usually taken in later years of the degree and sometimes require completion of lower Level courses as pre-requisites.
 In practice, each course is associated with a specific level.

 The notional duration of all activities required for the achievement of the learning outcomes specified for a program, expressed in units of credit.

 It is calculated by multiplying the mark obtained for each relevant result by the units of credit of the particular course, adding up the products and dividing by the total number of units of credit for the relevant courses.
 Only results that produce a mark are considered to be relevant, apart from DF prior to Session 1, 2002 and AF from Session 1, 2003, which are equivalent to a mark of zero.
-A 'Term WAM' is calculated for relevant results in a semester, and a separate cumulative WAM is calculated for relevant results over the student's entire program.
+A 'Term WAM' is calculated for relevant results in a term or semester, and a separate cumulative WAM is calculated for relevant results over the student's entire program.